The Employees You Should Worry about Losing? The Average Ones

 The middle employees are those 50–60 percent who generally do their work but aren’t going to be recognized as top performers.
 Since they rarely reach the highest levels of performance and recognition, they can be overlooked and go for years (even decades) without hearing any words of encouragement or praise.
 An analogy would be that the middle group of employees is like the flour and eggs in a baking recipe.
 If all you have are spices and icing, you don’t have much of a cake.

 But these are the employees who need appreciation for their “day-in, day-out” work on mundane, routine tasks.
 If you lose your middle employees, you will struggle to perform well as a team.
 I liken them to the linemen and linebackers on a football team.
 They aren’t the star quarterbacks and running backs that score most of the points, but they are critical to having a solid team.
 Often, when encouraged and treated with respect, a number of the middle workers move up and become key team players important to the success of the organization.

 Conversely, if neglected and ignored they will either sink into the lower ranks of performance as a result of discouragement and not feeling valued or they will quit and move on to another place where they hope to be appreciated for their contributions.
 (Remember: 79% of employees who leave voluntarily cite a lack of appreciation as one of the key reasons they quit.)

 You don’t want this to happen.
 So I suggest the following:

 Support and encourage those reliable employees who are doing a decent job.
 Everyone needs encouragement.
 And often these individuals are doing the best they can with the skills and education they have.
 Showing a little appreciation can go a long way to keep them encouraged and part of the team.

-Categories 5 Languages of Appreciation, Appreciation, Business/Leadership, Communication, Employee engagement, Managing By Appreciation, Recognition, Vibrant Workplace, Workplace Culture
+Categories 5 Languages of Appreciation, Appreciation, Managers, Managing By Appreciation, Workplace Culture